inventor500/rss/murfs-frozen-custard/README.md

 This can be `exec`-ed by Newsboat, or used independently to generate a file.
 The website this scrapes is only updated about once a week.

+## Limitations

+The generated dates are very broken.